switchdoclabs/rtl_433/README.md

-# rtl_433 with support for SwitchDoc Labs Wireless WeatherRack2 and FT003H Inside T/H sensors
+# rtl_433 with support for SwitchDoc Labs Wireless WeatherRack2 and FT003H Inside T/H sensors, SolarMAX and SM23 Soil Moisture Sensors

 # to compile on Raspberry Pi